Pivot_longer : Reshape Data in Pandas Efficiently and with Ease from Wide to Long#

 180 rows × 3 columns

-If there are a lot of columns, we can dynamically select the index, or column_names, using the janitor.select_columns syntax.
+If there are a lot of columns, we can dynamically select the index, or column_names, using the janitor.select syntax.
 Let’s apply it to another dataset related to billboard charts - original example is here:

-url = 'https://raw.githubusercontent.com/tidyverse/tidyr/main/data-raw/billboard.csv'
+url = "https://raw.githubusercontent.com/tidyverse/tidyr/main/data-raw/billboard.csv"

 billboard = pd.read_csv(url)